celsiusnarhwal/snowflake/README.md

 Snowflake provides a [WebFinger](https://en.wikipedia.org/wiki/WebFinger) endpoint at `/.well-known/webfinger` to enable the discovery of Snowflake as the OIDC provider for email addresses at domains permitted by the `SNOWFLAKE_ALLOWED_WEBFINGER_HOSTS` environment variable (see [Configuration](#configuration)).
-The endpoint only supports `acct:` URIs and does not support any link relations other than OpenID Connnect.
+The endpoint only supports `acct:` URIs containing email addresses and does not support any link relations other than OpenID Connnect.

 The endpoint will return an HTTP 404 error for email addresses at non-whitelisted domains.